srobo/volunteer-emails/SR2020/2020-02-19-kit-team-invite.md

 ## How can I get involved?

 We've only existed since the beginning of this academic year, and we are now looking to grow beyond just being a committee of 5!
-We've split our activites up into several 'project teams'.
-You can read about the different teams that we are planning on having [here], but for now we are starting with the support, infrastructure and assets teams.
+We've split our activities up into several 'project teams'.
+You can read about the different teams that we are planning on having [here], but for now we are starting with the Support, Infrastructure and Assets teams.
 If you would like to join one of these teams, please fill in [this form] and we will get back to you as soon as we can.

 ## Why should I get involved?